jpastuszek/httpimagestore/README.md

 * `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URI section

 Note that any remaining URI are is stored in `path` variable.
+Also any query string parameters are available as variables.
+Additionally `query_string_options` is build from query string parameters and can be used to specify options to [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer).

 Example: